 But I’m not a programmer.
 Aren’t these things difficult to set up?

 Not really.
 The simplest way to create a blog is to simply visit blogger.com or wordpress.com and sign up for a free account.
+Another great platform is the public-essay/newspaper thingy called Medium.
 Following the prompts and poking around will have you writing your first post within five minutes, and it might be all you ever need to do.
 Although it’s a good way to start, that is not the subject of this post, since I’m going to cover how to start a larger-scale, self-hosted blog instead.

 Why would I want to have my own hosting?